About the Program

 • For host institutions: Institutions of Higher Education, Government institutions, Cultural institutions, NGOs, Medical or Public Health Institutions.

-For a complete list of eligibility requirements and information on how to apply to join the Fulbright Specialist Roster as a specialist, please visit the Fulbright Specialist website.
+For a complete list of eligibility requirements, please visit the Fulbright Specialist website.
 For host institutions, please contact Fulbright Denmark.

 Benefits